How to pay independent contractors in New Zealand (NZ): [2025] Guide

 Before you enter into a contracting arrangement with a New Zealand contractor, you need to figure out how you’ll pay them.
 In the era of remote work, there are more options than ever available:

-Step #3: Use global payroll software to process payments for New Zealand contractors
+Step 3.
+Process payments for New Zealand contractors using payroll software

 Among the different options for paying New Zealand contractors, using a global payroll service is the simplest and most efficient way to go.